User manual

 Adiabatic external components

 Optionally, individual facade components or the roof and floor plate of the building can be defined as adiabatic.
 Adiabatic means that the component does not allow heat transfer.
 This allows the simulation of e.g. coupled terraced houses or other sub-volumes of a whole building by defining component boundaries facing to heated zones as adiabatic.
-The procedure for the imported geometry model is explained in more detail in Section 3.2.4 Adiabatic External Components below.
+The procedure for the imported geometry model is explained in more detail below in chapter 5 in the section on adiabatic external components.

 By using electrical devices, users of a building directly influence the electricity demand of a building.
 In addition, the usage of the building also has a significant impact on the heating and cooling demand in the form of internal heat loads from electrical devices and lighting as well as heat emitted by the present people and their activity.
 The internal heat loads of these three groups (electrical devices, lighting, presence of people) are defined by normalised load profiles and by power and occupancy densities for the scaling of these profiles.
 The load profiles are specified as individual typical days for working days, Saturdays and Sundays (see following figure).
 In addition, it is possible to define individual time periods for public holidays/vacation and corresponding load profiles of typical days for these time periods.
 Depending on the parameter "first day of the year", annual load profiles are generated on the basis of the individual normalised typical day profiles, the scaling factors and the arrangement of working days, weekends and user-defined holidays within the year.
 In the GUI, presents for the typical days are specified and can be accessed by dropdowns (more details below).